smiteshdas/sleep-breathing-irregularity-detection-with-cnn/README.md

 This project deals with training and evaluation of a 1D CNN model for detecting breathing irregularities that occur during sleep.
 eg: *Hypopnea, Obstructive Sleep Apnea* etc.

+Run the `train_test_model.py` script to execute the model training and evaluation process.

 ## Usage
 Run all the commands by `cd` to the root directory of the project.
 ### Understanding the Data and Visualization